dannguyen/journalism-syllabi/README.md

 <a href="https://valeriebelairgagnon.com/2016/02/09/big-data-and-global-media-syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this reading group, we examine the legal challenges posed by big data in media production, distribution, and consumption.
-We are looking at relevant markets, government institutions, debates specific to the media under FCC jurisdiction, the challenges of law- and policy-making in a period of tech...</em></p>
+        In this reading group, we examine the legal challenges posed by big data in media production, distribution, and consumption.
+We are looking at relevant markets, government institutions, debates specific to the media under FCC jurisdiction, the challenges of law- and policy-making in a period of tech
+        </small></p>

     </td>
     <td>
-        Yale University
+        <small>Yale University</small>
     </td>
   </tr>